jooapa/jammer/README.md

 <br>

 *In this example I first open the PvZ playlist from SoundCloud.
-Then I delete some songs at the start using the `delete`.
-Then I save the current playlist to name `plant`.
-After exiting i use the inline cli-playlist tool `jammer playlist play plant` this will play the plant playlist.* (**This is old, now you would press `shift + O` and type the name of the playlist.**)
+Then I delete some songs at the start, by pressing the `delete` key. ~~Then I save the current playlist to name `plant`~~ (**This is old, now you would press `shift + alt + S` and type the name of the playlist.**).
+After exiting i use the inline cli-playlist tool `jammer playlist play plant` this will play the plant playlist.*

 ## Introduction

 Tired of opening up a browser or app to play music, and even then you can't play local files or the songs are in multiple places.
 Jammer is a simple CLI music player that supports playing songs from **local files**, **Youtube** and **Soundcloud**.
 For **`Windows`**, *`Linux`*.

-Jammer is made for adding songs to single or multiple playlists for ease of use.
+**Jammer shines it best when using it as a playlist.
+That's why I created it, for the playlist feature across different platforms**

 - The player doesn't stream the songs, but downloads them to local storage.
 - The Jammer folder is located in the user's home directory and contains the downloaded songs, playlists and settings.